blackksheepp/Shaaak-Bot/README.md

     - What's Unique About it?
         > Add reactions to only posts made by selected users.
-        > add comments button that links to telegram in-built comment thread.
+        > Add comments button that links to telegram in-built comment thread.
         > Unpin channel posts from discussion group.

 </b>